blambo/blambo.github.io/README.md

 Needing a bit of minor tweaking to get all lined up, but fairly straightforward.

+## Updated blog link

+For now linking to external blog before settings things up in pages.

 # TODOs

 [x] Get pages set up